 In the profession of applied behavior analysis, the BACB's primary role is to operate certification programs, which involves responsibilities similar to regulatory boards.
 In this role, the BACB establishes practice standards, administers examinations, and provides ethics requirements and a disciplinary system for each of its certification programs.
 To learn more about our role and limitations, read our blog post, The BACB: What it is, What it Does, and Why, and listen to Episode 11 of our podcast, Inside the BACB.

-What Is a Board Certified Assistant Behavior Analyst?
+What Is a Board Certified Behavior Analyst?

-The Board Certified Assistant Behavior Analyst (BCaBA) is an undergraduate-level certification in behavior analysis.
-Professionals certified at the BCaBA level provide behavior-analytic services under the supervision of a Board Certified Behavior Analyst (BCBA).
+The Board Certified Behavior Analyst (BCBA) is a graduate-level certification in behavior analysis.
+Professionals certified at the BCBA level are independent practitioners who provide behavior-analytic services.